Visiting the Philippines

 Girlfriend Scams

-Be wary of scams – especially the ‘long-distance’ romances, whereby the new ‘boyfriend’ is enticed to send money payments to a girlfriend for various reasons.
-Such a ‘girlfriend’ often has a long-list of ‘boyfriends’ on her internet chat accounts…
+Be wary of scams; especially ‘long-distance’ romances via internet dating sites.
+In these scams, the Western ‘boyfriend’ is enticed to send money payments to the Filipina girlfriend for various reasons.
+Such a ‘girlfriend’ often has a long list of ‘boyfriends’ on her internet chat account.

 HIV and STDs